wilson19971205/Computer-Vision-Projects/Vision-based driving in SuperTuxKart/Readme.md

 Zen garden, Lighthouse, Hacienda, Snowtuxpeak, Cornfield crossing and Scotland.

 ### Controller
-These of the hyper-parameters of the controller.
+These of the hyper-parameters of the controller:

 pystk.Action.steer: the steering angle of the kart normalized to -1 ...
 1